iurnus/scripps_kaust_model/README.md

 The older versions are available here: [older versions](https://github.com/iurnus/scripps_kaust_model/releases)

-To insall the code, please refer to the [code documentation](https://skrips.readthedocs.io/en/v1.2/).
+To insall the code, please refer to [code documentation](https://skrips.readthedocs.io/en/v1.2/).

 ********************************************************************************************

 This is the repository for the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
-It is a regional coupled atmosphere-ocean model based on MITgcm and WRF.
+It is a regional coupled atmosphere-ocean model that includes the following components:
-Its coupler is the Earth System Modeling Framework (ESMF).

-The designed modeling system currently includes the following models:

 * Atmosphere Solver: [WRF](https://github.com/wrf-model/WRF/releases/tag/v4.1.3) (version 4.1.3)
 * Ocean Solver: [MITgcm](https://github.com/MITgcm/MITgcm/releases/tag/checkpoint67m) (version c67m)
 * Driver (coupler): [ESMF](https://www.earthsystemcog.org/projects/esmf/download_800) (version 8.0.0)

-The features of the system includes:

-* Multiple coupling time step
-* Multiple execution styles (concurrent and sequential execution)

-Install the project requires the installation of MITgcm, WRF ESMF, and their dependencies.
-The instructions on the installation of each component and the coupler are detailed in the code documentation.
-Moreover, running the coupled code and post-processing tutorial examples are also included.
+The instructions on installing each component are detailed in the [code documentation](https://skrips.readthedocs.io/en/v1.2/).
+There are several tutorial cases for testing the coupled model.

-Users can also extend this solver, utilities and libraries of this coupled-solver, using some pre-requisite knowledge of the underlying method, physics and programming techniques involved.
+Users can also extend this solver, utilities, and libraries of this coupled solver, using some pre-requisite knowledge of the underlying method, physics and programming techniques involved.

-There are several folders in this GIT repository:
+In the GIT repository, we have:

 * Allmake.ring.sh - *script to compile the code on local desktop ring using PGI compiler*
 * Allmake.shaheen.sh - *script to compile the code on Shaheen-II supercomputer using Intel compiler*